 Both the HE5SE and the HE6SE came out around the same time but at vastly different price points.
-The HE5SE is a homage to the original woody HE5 that kick-started Hifiman’s planar line up before the HE6 and the HE6SE is based off the legendary HE6.
+The HE5SE is a homage to the original woody HE5 that kick-started Hifiman’s planar lineup before the HE6 and the HE6SE is based on the legendary HE6.

 The HE6 I have here is one of the first production run models back when it had a discounted $999 launch price, ($1299 SRP).
 This is the 4-screw model and the one Fang readily admits is the most inefficient of any of his planar headphone production runs, (gold trace equals high resistance).

 My interest was piqued.
 Comparing both now and then and seeing what has changed should be fun.
 However, we are throwing in a curveball with the Chord Electronics TToby 100W stereo power amplifier.
 Because if there is one thing the old HE6 loves more than anything, and that is power.
 So, I wonder how things have changed with the $1799 HE6SE?

 We should start by saying the driver inside the open-back circumaural HE6SE is the same planar magnetic driver from the last production run of the older HE6.
 Unsurprisingly, both are 83.5 SPL and 50Ω in their efficiency and impedance ratings though I have felt from my chat with Fang in March 2017 that the original 4-screw first run might have been slightly higher than 50Ω.